strukturag/libheif/README.md

 ## Example programs

 Two example programs are provided in the `examples` directory.
-The program `convert` converts all images stored on a HEIF file to JPEG or PNG.
+The program `convert` converts all images stored in an HEIF file to JPEG or PNG.
 The program `heif` is a simple, minimal decoder that dumps the file structure to the console.